Effective Date: January 1, 2020

-All graduate coursework and graduate clinical experience required in speech-language pathology must have been initiated and completed in a speech-language pathology program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+All graduate coursework and graduate clinical experience required in speech-language pathology must have been initiated and completed in a CAA-accredited program or in a program with CAA candidacy status.

-Implementation: The graduate program of study must be initiated and completed in a CAA-accredited program or a program with candidacy status for CAA accreditation.
-The applicant’s program director or official designee must complete and submit a program director verification form.
+Implementation: The applicant’s program director or official designee must complete and submit a program director verification form.
 Applicants must submit an official graduate transcript or a letter from the registrar that verifies the date on which the graduate degree was awarded.
 The official graduate transcript or letter from the registrar must be received by the ASHA National Office no later than one (1) year from the date on which the application was received.
 Verification of the applicant’s graduate degree is required before the CCC-SLP can be awarded.